univention/univention-corporate-server/doc/developer-reference/packaging.rst

 :file:`debian/copyright`
    This file is used to collect copyright related information.
-It is critical for Debian only, which need this information to guarantee that the package is freely redistributable.
+It is critical for Debian only, which need this information to guarantee that the package is freely re-distributable.
 For this example the file remains unchanged.

    The :file:`copyright` and